 Is Color Street A Pyramid Scheme?

 Before I can answer this question, I need to help you understand better what a pyramid scheme is.
 A Pyramid scheme is a model where you get paid from people you recruit.
-No products are sold, and you pay money upfront with no guarantee of a return on your investment.
+With this in mind, know there are no products, and you pay money upfront with no guarantee of a return on your investment.
 A pyramid scheme is illegal in the US.

 In light of this definition, then-No Color Street is not a pyramid scheme because you have products that you sell and promote.